algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_github_algorithm_name.png" alt="Customizing your repository name" class="screenshot img-sm">

 If you decide to use an alternative name, we recommend that you use only letters, numbers, hyphens, and/or underscores.
-While Github will accept characters outside this range, they will replace any unsupported characters with an underscore, resulting in an undesirable repository name.
+While GitHub will accept characters outside this range, they will replace any unsupported characters with an underscore, resulting in an undesirable repository name.

 When we create your repository, we associate the following with it:

-- **A Deploy Key**: [Github deploy keys](https://github.blog/2015-06-16-read-only-deploy-keys/) allow read-only access to specific repositories, and are Github’s prescribed means by which external services can fetch code for building and deploying.
+- **A Deploy Key**: [GitHub deploy keys](https://github.blog/2015-06-16-read-only-deploy-keys/) allow read-only access to specific repositories, and are GitHub’s prescribed means by which external services can fetch code for building and deploying.
 These keys are not tied to individual permissions, and as such will allow Algorithmia to continue building an algorithm even if the permissions of the creating user change.
 - **Webhooks**: We set up webhooks to receive notifications about changes to your repo, such as a commit to its master branch, or when its name change.

-#### Managing Your Github Authorization
+#### Updating GitHub Hosted Algorithm

 If you want to review your Github authorization status, you can visit your user settings page.
 Simply scroll to the "Source Control Management" section to view any prior Github authorizations, or to connect your account:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_user_settings.png" alt="User source code management settings" class="screenshot img-sm">

 **Enterprise Users:** By default, new Algorithmia instances can only store source code internally within the Algorithmia platform.
-As such, you may not see Github listed within the above section until your administrator enables Github as a source host.
+As such, you may not see GitHub listed within the above section until your administrator enables GitHub as a source host.
 {: .notice-info}

-#### Troubleshooting Github-Hosted Algorithms
+#### Troubleshooting GitHub-Hosted Algorithms

-With the source for your algorithm hosted externally, there is a chance that our connection to Github could become disrupted.
+With the source for your algorithm hosted externally, there is a chance that our connection to GitHub could become disrupted.
 When this happens, it could be due to one of the following:

 ##### Your Repository's Deploy Key Was Removed

 We depend on [deploy keys](https://github.blog/2015-06-16-read-only-deploy-keys/) to pull source code from your algorithm for building.
 A deploy key is simply an SSH keypair with read-only access to a specific repository.
-Algorithmia securely stores the private key while the public key is shared with Github.
+Algorithmia securely stores the private key while the public key is shared with GitHub.

 You can obtain the public key for your repository by navigating to your algorithm's settings page and clicking "View Key":